oktadev/okta-blog/_source/_posts/2022-01-05-auth-patterns-php-microservices.md

 ![Add a new scope](https://i.imgur.com/ULDhTa3.png)

 In the next step, you'll add the Microservice B middleware.
 If `sail up` is still running for the gateway, terminate this command (Control + C on macOS) and change the directory to Microservice B. Run `sail up` again.
-In another terminal, navigate to Microservice B’s directory.
+In another terminal, navigate to Microservice B's directory.
 Now run the following:

 ```bash
 sail composer require okta/jwt-verifier firebase/php-jwt